Should We Be Wary of Further Downside Potential for the Canadian Dollar, Which Weakened During U.S. Trading Hours?

 - UK BRC Same-Store Sales

 Among European currencies, the pound was the weakest.
-The GBP/JPY pair fell from 195.620 to 193.142, breaking below the 75-period moving average on the hourly chart.
-On the 4-hour chart, the pair is showing a downward trend after pulling back from the +2σ line of the Bollinger Bands.
-Although it remains above the 200-period simple moving average on the daily chart, the RSI is showing divergence.
+The pound/yen pair fell from 195.620 to 193.142.It broke below the 75-period moving average (MA) on the hourly chart.
+On the 4-hour chart, the pair is showing a corrective trend from the +2σ level of the Bollinger Bands, and while it remains above the 200-period simple moving average (SMA) on the daily chart, the RSI is showing divergence.
 We will be watching for any directional movement to see if the pound continues to weaken during European trading hours.